quii/learn-go-with-tests/sync.md

 We've covered a few things from the [sync package](https://golang.org/pkg/sync/)

 - `Mutex` allows us to add locks to our data
-- `Waitgroup` is a means of waiting for goroutines to finish jobs
+- `WaitGroup` is a means of waiting for goroutines to finish jobs

 ### When to use locks over channels and goroutines?